|Elevation Gain||1453 feet|

 There are some nice places to rest at the lake as well.
 I took advantage of a break to grab some beef jerky as the trail to Murray lake is steep and lingering over you.
 You will have to cross the small runoff in the video above to make it to the last lake.

-The hike from Silver Dollar to Murray lakes is the steepest you will encounter.
-In 3 tenths of a mile you will climb 300 feet in elevation before descending back down to Murray lake a bit.
+The hike from Silver Dollar to Murray Reservoir is the steepest you will encounter.
+In 3 tenths of a mile you will climb 300 feet in elevation before descending back down to Murray a bit.
 Since I’m fat, I needed to stop several times but the hill is covered in wildflowers to one side and spectacular views of the two lakes you passed on the other side.

-Once you get to the top of the hill you can see Murray lake.
+Once you get to the top of the hill you can see Murray reservoir.
 It is tucked up against a mountain and is crystal clear.
 Some dogs that made the trip with others jumped in and took a swim and an unnamed person may have accidentally stepped on a too shallow rock and I can tell you that water was cold.
 This is a really nice place to relax as there is a decent amount of shoreline that is accessible.
 Murray lake has a bit of a runoff as well and I got this video from the bank and it almost looks like an infinity lake.

 As always there are many more pictures in the gallery below but first here are some stats from today’s hike.

 Elevation and Distance

 My stats are going to be a little more than some of you.
 I don’t have a car to make the upper lot so I hiked from the bottom.